kyle2277/bf2_Frosty_Mesh_Importer/README.md

 ### Reverting Localization Files
 The default Frosty Editor right-click > revert function does not revert all files corresponding to a specific localization asset.
 Use either of the two following methods for reverting localization files merged by FrosTxt:
 - Right-click on a localization asset in the main asset explorer and select `Revert FrosTxt`.
+**OR**
 - Click `Revert FrosTxt` in the FrosTxt toolbar, prompting a window listing all localization assets that have been modified by FrosTxt.
 Select the localization file(s) to revert, and click `Revert`.

 ## Troubleshooting Tips